stephenstuder/weather-forecasting-app/README.md

 Uses Bootstrap, JQuery, JavaScript, and Open Weather Map API

 ## notes
 Just wanted to leave a note that i made a conscious decision to not reload the last searched weather in the dashboard on reload, just the buttons.
 I felt like a user with multiple recent searches would prefer to choose from a list of locally saved buttons.
-I personally dont when decisions are made for me as a user.
+I personally dont like when decisions are made for me by the website as a user.
 If this does not satisfy the requirements i can add a single line function call and implement it.